TimWolla/policies/feature-proposals.rst

-Major changes to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed semantics or syntax, updating the API stub, retitling any voting widget, or adding voting widgets.
+Major changes to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed semantics or syntax, updating the API stub, adding, changing or removing any voting widget.
 Minor changes to the RFC text include adding new examples, updating existing examples, adding additional explanation or clarification, or any other changes that are not purely editorial.

 The discussion phase MAY be extended beyond the required cooldown period.
 It SHOULD appropriately be extended in holiday periods or in cases of significant